lucaswxp/form-builder/README.md

 // creates my form with some data for the inputs var myForm = new Form({action: '/signup', class: 'myform-class'}, {user: {firstName: 'Lucas', lastName: 'Pelegrino', email: 'my@email.com'}});

-// display the form opening tag myForm.render(); // will return: <form action="/signup" class="myform-class">
+// opens the form (it DOENS'T render the whole form, only the beginning tag) myForm.render(); // will return: <form action="/signup" class="myform-class">

 // add the first field and renders it